The alternate movement

 - The cross and the crescent are two symbols linking the worlds above (non-manifested) and below (manifested).

-- The construction of ancient structures as Goseck, Stonehenge, the Great Pyramid or the Chinese Ming Tang already complied with orientation rules linked to light and darkness.
+- The construction of ancient structures as Goseck in Germany, Stonehenge in England, Trelleborg in Denmark, the Great Pyramid in Egypt or the Chinese Ming Tang already complied with orientation rules linked to light and darkness.

-- The orientation of the Temple, Romanesque Basilica or Gothic Cathedral relates opposite compass points, light and darkness, the manifested and the non-manifested
+- Beyond the exclusively terrestrial wind rose, the Temple, Romanesque Basilica or Gothic Cathedral relate opposite compass points, light and darkness, the celestial and the terrestrial, the manifested and the non-manifested

 This double movement between manifested and non-manifested will help us to perceive the very object of symbolism, that is to say universality beneath diversity.